Judy Belasco Biography

 Belasco grew up surrounded by art and knew at an early age that she wanted to be an artist.
 Her family lived in artist’s colonies in Germantown, Pennsylvania, during the winter, and Gloucester, Massachusetts, and Maine during the summer.
 Belasco’s father, Oliver Nuse, and her grandfather, Roy C. Nuse, were both fine artists.
 Roy was a Pennsylvania Impressionist of the New Hope School and taught at the Academy of Fine Arts in Philadelphia.
 As a child, Belasco remembers being in awe of the beauty of his paintings.

-Belasco won a painting scholarship to the Philadelphia College of Art.
-She eventually switched to photography at PCA studied with Louis Finkelstein and Joseph Fiore.
-She eventually switched to photography.
-Ray Metzger and Martus Granirer were notable teachers.
+Belasco won a scholarship to the Philadelphia College of Art where she studied painting with Louis Finkelstein and Joseph Fiore.
+She eventually switched into Photography to work with the notable teacher Ray Metzger.
 In 1972, a photograph by Belasco was included in a prestigious exhibit at MOMA of noted photographers titled “About Women.”
 Belasco also studied with five teachers at the Maine Photographic Workshop, most notably John Paul Caponigro.

 She received her BFA in 1972 from the Philadelphia College of Art, which is now University of the Arts.